newjerseyCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Date of the marriage

-• City or town where the marriage occured
+• City or town where the marriage occurred

 Step 3.
 Confirm your Eligibility for the Record.

-Although marriage records are generally open to the public, some records are restricted to select parties.
-For instance, only persons named on the record (or direct relatives, such as the subject's parent, sibling, child, or grandchild) may obtain certified copies of a marriage record that can be used for official purposes. are.
+Although marriage records are generally open to the public, some are restricted to select parties.
+For instance, only persons named on the record (or direct relatives, such as the subject’s parent, sibling, child, or grandchild) may obtain certified copies of a marriage record that can be used for official purposes.
+The person requesting the record must provide proof of eligibility.
 Other applicants are issued certificates that cannot be used for legal purposes.

 Step 4.
 Make a Request and Pay the Fee

 Record seekers who wish to obtain copies of a New Jersey marriage record must submit a request to the state or local registrar.
-Making requests usually involves filling out a form with all the related details, such as the couple's name and the marriage date.
+Making requests usually involves filling out a form with all the related details, such as the couple’s name and the marriage date.
+If the applicant is unable to access the online form, requests can be submitted in writing.
 Marriage records can be ordered by phone or mail.

 Note: Applicants can also apply to confirm that no records were found during a search.
 For such requests, the state will issue documentation stating the fact.
 A No Record of Marriage statement is sometimes used to establish that the subject is free to marry.